 All transfer work must have been completed in graduate standing with a minimum grade of "B." Unit credit only is posted on the UCR transcript (grade points are not transferred).
+Courses must be equivalent to those offered at UCR.

-For additional information regarding Credit Transfer policies, including courses taken as an undergraduate at UCR and at UCR Extension, please refer to http://graduate.ucr.edu/gaa_procedures.html
+For additional information regarding Credit Transfer policies, including courses taken as an undergraduate at UCR and at UCR Extension, please refer to https://graduate.ucr.edu/regulations-and-procedures#transfer